 The end Day for the disposal of the Surrendered Transmission Capacity for Delivery/Reception is, at the latest, the Day on which the relevant Firm Services Application through which it has been booked expires.

-The Operator, by 12:00 of the Day which procedes the applicant Day for starting the disposal of the Surrendered Transmission Capacity, will decide and notify the User Provider in writing, whether to accept the application or reject it, if it does not comply with the provisions of paragraph [3] of this article..
+The Operator, by 12:00 of the Day which precedes the applicant Day for starting the disposal of the Surrendered Transmission Capacity, will decide and notify the User Provider in writing, whether to accept the application or reject it, if it does not comply with the provisions of paragraph [3] of this article..

 If the application is accepted, the Operator will update the Electronic Information System.
 The Surrendered Transmission Capacity for Delivery/Reception is counted as available Transmission Capacity at the Entry Point, Reverse Flow Entry Point, Exit Point, or Reverse Flow Exit Point, respectively, and is made available to all interested parties.